Table of Contents

 However, you do want to make sure you’re not painting on the background.
 If you do, select “Draw background” in the tool options to “erase” the areas where you painted outside the line.

-Anyway… now that you’ve finished applying your brush let’s checkout what we have so far.
+Now that you’ve finished applying your brush let’s check out what we have so far.
 Click on the “Preview mask” button (top right).

 If you’re still not happy with the results, no worries.
 There are a couple of other things we can do.